 08 of 09

 Every morning at Disney World, there used to be a FastPass ritual.
 When Disney cast members dropped the ropes, allowing entry into all areas of the theme parks, guests would make beelines to the most popular attractions, pump all of their family members' admission passes into the FastPass machines to get the earliest and best times, and then run back, time tickets in hand, to meet up with their gangs.
 Later in the day, guests would have to crisscross the parks on behalf of their families to pick up additional FastPass tickets.
 Now, since reservations can be made in advance, guests can hang out with their park posse.Continue to 9 of 9 below.

 Arrive in the Afternoon and Enjoy Popular Attractions

 Let's say your plane lands midday, and you want to visit Epcot in the afternoon after you arrive at the resort and unpack.
 In the old days, it might have been virtually impossible to get a ride on Soarin'.
 Since the ride has always been in such high demand, the FastPasses were typically all distributed early in the day, and the machines were covered and no longer issuing tickets in the afternoon.
-The standby lines often swelled up to two hours or longer, making it a dicey proposition.
+The standby lines often swelled up to two hours or longer, making that option a dicey proposition.
 Now, you could reserve afternoon times for even the most coveted E-Ticket attractions weeks before you get to the parks.